-Wheat (TriticumaestivumL.) is a cereal grain that people can eat.
+Wheat (Triticum aestivum L.) is a cereal grain that people can eat.
 It is kind of grass whose fruit is a "head of wheat" with edible seeds.
 It was first grown in the levant, a region of the Near East.
-Now it is cultivated all over the world (Annon.).
-It provides about 20% of total food calories for the human race.
-(Hossain et al., 2006).
+Now it is cultivated all over the world (https://simple.m.wikipedia.org).
+It provides about 20 per cent of total food calories for the

-In India, Gujarat ranks sixth in wheat production and the area under wheat crop is about 12.740lakh hectares, average yield 3,155kg ha-1 with total production of 40.195 lakh tones (Anon., 2013).
+In India, Gujarat ranks sixth in wheat production and the area under wheat crop is about 12.740lakh hectares, average yield 3,155kg ha-1 with total production of 40.195 lakh tones (Anonymous, 2013).

 Nitrogen (N) is often the most deficient of all plant nutrients.
-Wheat is very sensitive to sufficient nitrogen and very responsive to nitrogen fertilization.
-(Annonymous, 2001).
+Wheat is very sensitive to sufficient nitrogen and very responsive to nitrogen fertilization (Anonymous, 2001).
 An adequate and optimum supply of nitrogen is required for vegetative growth and for maintaining genetical potential while, the deficit and excess reduce the production potential of crop (Singh et al., 2006).
 The supplementary and complementary use of organic manures viz., FYM, vermicompost, castor cake and inorganic fertilizers plays an important role in the growth and development of crop (Virmani, 1994).
-Non- symbiotic bacteria like Azotobacter and Azospirillum are potential bio-fertilizers capable of contributing nitrogen to a number of non-legume crops by trapping aerial reservoir (Ram and Mir., 2006).
-The integrated approach of nutrient supply by using organic, inorganic and bio-fertilizers is gaining importance, because this system not only reduces the use of costly inorganic fertilizers, but also it is an eco-friendly approach.(Sawarkar et al., 2013).
+Non-symbiotic bacteria like Azotobacter and Azospirillum are potential bio-fertilizers capable of contributing nitrogen to a number of non-legume crops by trapping aerial reservoir (Ram and Mir, 2006).
+The integrated approach of nutrient supply by using organic, inorganic and bio-fertilizers is gaining importance, because this system not only reduces the use of costly inorganic fertilizers, but also it is an ecofriendly approach (Sawarkar et al., 2013).
 The application of organic manures may serve as excellent source of macro and micro nutrients (Kathuria et al., 2005).

 The package of practices so far generated on fodder cowpea is for getting maximum green and dry fodder production during lean period of the summer season, as animal husbandry has become a roaring business.
-Therefore, the study was undertaken in the present investigation as Yield, quality parameters of wheat (Triticumaestivum L.) and nutrient status of soil as influenced by integrated nitrogen management and their residual effect on succeeding forage cowpea (Vignaunguiculata L.).
+Therefore, the study was undertaken in the present investigation as yield, quality parameters of wheat (Triticum aestivum L.) and nutrient status of soil as influenced by integrated nitrogen management and their residual effect on succeeding forage cowpea (Vigna unguiculata L.).